jackwlee01/deluge-list-missing-files/ReadMe.md

 ## Overview

-This programm will look at all XML files for kits, synths, and songs and identifiy which file are missing.
+This program will look at all XML files for kits, synths, and songs and identifiy which files are missing.
 See below for an example log output.

 ## Usage